dailymotion/oplog/README.md

 ## Status Endpoint

-The agent exposes a `/status` endpoint over HTTP to show some statistics about the itself.
+The agent exposes a `/status` endpoint over HTTP to show some statistics about itself.
 A JSON object is returned with the following fields:

 * `events_received`: Total number of events received on the UDP interface
 * `events_ingested`: Total number of events ingested into MongoDB with success